8 Ways To Make Your Holiday Home More Eco-Friendly

 4. Provide eco friendly products

 From washing up liquid to bathroom sprays you can find a whole range of eco friendly products to provide your guests with.
 Hotels hand out miniatures like there’s no tomorrow, leaving a huge amount of plastic waste.
-Instead buy reusable shampoo and shower gel bottles, like these from Etsy, and fill them up at a refill shop.
+Instead buy reusable shampoo and shower gel bottles and fill them up at a refill shop.
 For hand soap you could make the switch from liquid to bar to save plastic.

 5. Recycling instructions